Downtown Dayton: Entertainment

 Entertainment in the downtown Dayton area is diverse.
 Downtown is home to the Dayton Art Institute which is a museum of fine arts that owns collections containing more than 20,000 objects spanning 5,000 years of art and archaeological history.
 The Dayton Art Institute was rated one of the top 10 best art museums in the United States for children.
 Along with the Dayton Art Institute, there are also other arts in the downtown area.
 The Dayton Region ranked 33rd in the nation out of 373 metropolitan areas in arts and culture.

 The Benjamin and Marian Schuster Performing Arts Center in downtown Dayton is a world-class performing arts center and the home venue of the Dayton Philharmonic Orchestra, Dayton Opera, and the Dayton Ballet.
 In addition to Philharmonic and Opera performances, the Schuster Center hosts concerts, lectures, traveling Broadway shows, and is a popular spot for weddings, and other events.
 The historic Victoria Theatre, located in downtown Dayton, hosts concerts, traveling Broadway shows, ballet, a summertime classic film series, and more.
 The Loft Theatre, also located downtown, is the home of the Human Race Theatre Company.

 Downtown Dayton is the home of the Dayton Ballet, one of the oldest professional dance companies in the United States.

 The Company runs the Dayton Ballet School, the oldest dance school in Dayton and one of the oldest in the country.
 It is the only ballet school in the Miami Valley associated with a professional dance company.
 Additionally, Dayton is home to the Gem City Ballet and Progressive Dance Theater, companies in residence at the Pontecorvo Ballet Studio.

 The Oregon District is a historic residential and commercial district in southeast downtown Dayton.
 The district is populated with art galleries, specialty shops, pubs, nightclubs, and coffee houses.
 Not far from the Oregon District is the PNC Second Street Market a public market owned by Five Rivers MetroParks.

 Nightlife

-Downtown Dayton is considered one of Ohio's best nightlife districts.
-It is home to over 70 nightclubs and over 130 restaurants/bars.
+Downtown Dayton is home to over 70 nightclubs and over 130 restaurants/bars.
 Most of the nightlife is concentrated near the Oregon District, Fire Blocks District, and around the Ballpark (Webster Station).
 Downtown Dayton has an eclectic choice of sports bars, raves, lounges, pubs, musical bars, and holes in the wall.
-One of the most popular clubs is Club Masque which is a gay-friendly bar near the Fire Blocks District, home to four LGBT friendly clubs and businesses.
+The Fire Blocks District is home to four LGBT friendly clubs and businesses.
 There are many local bands that play at pubs and musical bars in the Oregon District as well.